software-trizzey/djazzy-vscode/README.md

     print(book.author.name)  # No additional queries
 ```

+### Limitations of the N+1 Query Analyzer

+The current implementation of our N+1 Query Analyzer is a static analysis tool designed to identify potential N+1 query issues in Django applications.
+Most of these issues will be addressed as development of the feature continues.
+Overall, while it offers valuable insights, users should be aware of its limitations:

+1. **Context Sensitivity**: The analyzer examines queries within loops but may not fully understand the broader context of the entire function or class.
+This can lead to both false positives and false negatives in complex scenarios.

+2. **Partial Optimization Detection**: While the analyzer attempts to recognize `prefetch_related` and `select_related` optimizations, it may not always correctly associate these optimizations with subsequent queries, especially in complex or nested scenarios.

+3. **Limited Variable Tracking**: The current implementation has limited ability to track variables across a function.
+It might not accurately follow querysets that are assigned to variables and used later in the code, potentially missing some optimized queries.

+4. **Simplified Query Chain Analysis**: The analyzer may not fully understand complex chains of queryset methods, which could lead to misinterpretation of query optimizations in some cases.

+5. **Nested Loop Challenges**: While the analyzer detects queries within loops, it may struggle with accurately determining optimization in nested loop scenarios.

+6. **Heuristic-Based Approach**: The analyzer uses heuristics to identify potential N+1 queries, which can sometimes lead to false positives, especially for non-standard query patterns.

+7. **Limited Cross-Function Analysis**: The tool analyzes each function independently, which may miss N+1 query issues that span multiple functions or methods.

+8. **Lack of Data Flow Analysis**: The analyzer does not perform comprehensive data flow analysis, limiting its ability to track how querysets are passed between functions or methods.

+9. **Static Nature**: As a static analysis tool, it cannot account for runtime behavior or dynamic query construction, which may lead to both false positives and negatives in certain scenarios.

+10. **Incomplete Coverage of Django ORM Features**: While the analyzer covers many common Django ORM patterns, it may not fully support all features and nuances, potentially missing optimizations or issues related to less common query patterns.

+11. **Simplistic Pluralization**: The current pluralization logic is basic and may not accurately handle all English pluralization rules, potentially affecting the detection of some optimized fields.

+Given these limitations, the N+1 Query Analyzer should be used as a supplementary tool in identifying potential performance issues.
+It's most effective when combined with other performance analysis techniques, code reviews, and thorough testing.
+Users are encouraged to manually verify any issues flagged by the analyzer and to be aware that it may not catch all N+1 query problems in complex applications.

 ### Daily Usage Limit
 To ensure fair usage and maintain service quality, we've implemented a daily limit for N+1 query validations: